Air Fryer Ceramic Vs Stainless Steel [Ultimate Comparison]

 Stainless is Long-Lasting

-Stainless steel is more durable due to the absence of any coating.
 It is much stronger than having a ceramic coating, and you can expect your air fryer basket to last much longer.

-How to Clean Stainless Steel Air Fryer
+Cleaning Stainless Steel Air Fryer

 The only issue with a stainless steel air fryer is that it is a little more challenging to clean than an air fryer with a non-stick coating.
-Below is how you can clean a stainless steel air fryer.

 Cleaning Burnt Areas